African Wildlife The Big 5 and Other Animals

 Kruger Park is one of Africa's largest and most sought-after safari destinations.
 However, the subcontinent has many other unique safari destinations scattered across Namibia, Botswana, Zimbabwe, and Zambia.

 Some of these national parks and private reserves offer the opportunity to view unique species that do not occur in the Kruger National Park.
-These include the Damara Dik-Dik in Namibia, the Sitatunga that occurs in Botswana, and large numbers of Lechwe in Zambia.
+These include the Damara Dik-dik in Namibia, the Sitatunga that occurs in Botswana, and large numbers of Lechwe in Zambia.

 We invite you to explore some of these remote wildlife conservation habitats.